Language Translation

 • Category 4 of Indiana’s Consolidated Listing of All Waters, which includes impaired waters that do not require a Total Maximum Daily Load (TMDL) under Section 303(d) of the Clean Water Act

-• The TMDL Key for the impairments identified in Category 4A
+• A TMDL Key for the impairments identified in Category 4A

-• Change files for Categories 4 and 5, which describes all the changes made to these lists since IDEM’s 2020 303(d) list was approved.
+• A change file for Categories 4 and 5, which describes all the modifications made to these lists since IDEM’s 2022 303(d) list was approved by U.S. EPA.

-General information on the 303(d) list is available on the Section 303(d) List Frequently Asked Questions page.
-You may also contact the Integrated Report Coordinator with any questions regarding the 303(d) list.
+General information on the 303(d) list and files from previous listing cycles are available on the Section 303(d) List Frequently Asked Questions page.
+You may also contact the Integrated Report Coordinator with any questions you have regarding the 303(d) list.